A Beginner’s Guide To Saas Product Analytics in 2021

 However, as the latest State of Product Analytics report showed, the more data-literate and data-driven a product team is, the more likely product analytics is to be their main source of user insights.

 What KPIs are used in Product Analytics?
-How to do Product Analytics
+How to use Product Analytics for your SaaS

 Better to ask: how do I set the right KPIs for my SaaS?